Paradox Wrench

 Reviews

-- Voice acting is surprisingly decent, adding a level of charm to the game.
+- Voice acting is surprisingly decent, adding a level of engagement to the gameplay.

-- The game suffers from technical issues, including clunky controls and a lack of mouse sensitivity options.
+- The game suffers from significant technical issues, including unresponsive controls and a lack of customization options, making it frustrating to play.

 - Visuals are low-quality and untextured, resembling outdated graphics that detract from the overall experience.

-- The game is very short, with many players finishing it in under two hours, leading to a lack of content.
+- The game is very short, with many players finishing it in under two hours, leading to a lack of content and replayability.

-The gameplay features a mix of decent puzzles and frustrating mechanics, particularly with the poorly implemented pickup function and unclear tool capabilities.
-While the controls are intuitive and the puzzle mechanics evolve interestingly, players may find the initial learning curve steep.
-Overall, the game offers engaging challenges, especially in later levels, and players express interest in additional content.
+Gameplay features a mix of decent puzzles and frustrating mechanics, particularly with the poorly implemented pickup function and lack of clear instructions on tool capabilities.
+While the controls are intuitive and the puzzle mechanics evolve interestingly, players may find themselves struggling with the initial learning curve.
+Overall, the game offers engaging challenges reminiscent of Portal, with potential for additional content.

 “Other than that, the controls make sense and the puzzle mechanics were great in the levels I've played so far.”